omarbelkady/Java/MustKnow/README.md

 - Non-linear
 - Nodes are the vertices(i.e. endpoints)
 - Edges are the lines/arcs that connect one node with another node
-- Two Types:
+- Types:
+    - **Directed**: no particular direction and two-way relation
+      - e.g. Friends on Facebook
+    - **Undirected**: Particular Direction and one-way relation
+      - e.g. who you're following on Twitter
+    - **Unweighted**: Every edge has no particular weight
+    - **Weighted**: Each edge has a respective value this is referred to as weight
+      - e.g. distance between cities
+- **Note** A (directed/undirected )graph is independent of being weighted or not
+- We can have:
+  - Direct Weighted Graphs
+  - Direct Unweighted Graphs
-    - Directed
+  - Undirected Weighted Graphs
-    - Undirected
+  - Undirected Unweighted Graphs
 - Traversing Algo Implementing A Graph:
     - BFS
     - DFS
 - Simple Graph: Each edge connects to two different vertices whereby no two edges connect to the same group of vertices
-- Multigraph: An edge can connect to the same pair of vertices
+- Multi-graph: An edge can connect to the same pair of vertices
 - Google Maps Usage of Connecting Roads i.e. vertex  therefore, I use an algo to determine the shortest path between vertex A & B